Different spectra of cosmic ray H, He and heavier nuclei escaping compact star clusters: Acknowledgements

 \section{Acknowledgements}

-The authors acknowledge fruitful discussion with S. Menchiari, E. Amato, N. Bucciantini, C. Evoli and O. Fornieri.
+The authors are grateful to an anonymous referee for several useful comments and to S. Menchiari, E. Amato, N. Bucciantini, C. Evoli and O. Fornieri for fruitful discussion.
 GM is partially supported by the INAF Theory Grant 2022 {\it ‘‘Star Clusters As Cosmic Ray Factories''}.
+This work was partially funded also by the European Union – NextGenerationEU RRF M4C2 1.1 under grant PRIN-MUR 2022TJW4EJ.